Concentration - salt solution

-We added 300 g of water to a 400 g of salt solution.
-This step reduces the solution's concentration by 5%.
+We added 300 g of water to 400 g of salt solution, reducing the solution's concentration by 5%.
 How much water did the original solution contain, and what was its concentration?

 Step-by-step explanation: